yoesk8/pooltesting_buddy_PP3/README.md

 ## Other Credits and Acknowledgements

-* My Code Institute mentor, [Tim Nelson](https://tim.2bn.dev/), for his very helpful advice and feedback throughout the project, as well as the Javascript code to validate the Materialize select elements.
 * [Code Institute](https://codeinstitute.net/) for their helpful lessons and reference materials.
 * [Code Institute Sample README](https://github.com/Code-Institute-Solutions/SampleREADME/blob/master/README.md) for the structure of this project's documentation and parts of the GitHub forking and cloning processes.
-* [This blog post](https://www.patricksoftwareblog.com/creating-charts-with-chart-js-in-a-flask-application/) from Patrick's Software Blog provided some very helpful information on generating chart.js graphs with data from a Flask application.
-* [This YouTube video](https://www.youtube.com/watch?v=H1y66SPBlRI) from the channel Chart JS provided some very helpful information on setting up a chart.js graph using datetime data for one of the axes.